 A Local Development Order streamlines the planning process, providing permitted development rights for specified types of development in defined locations.
 The Local Development Order establishes a series of parameters that must be met by anyone wishing to develop the site.

-In February 2022 Sedgemoor District Council adopted the Gravity Local Development Order, which effectively grants planning permission for future proposals in accordance with development parameters set out in the Local Development Order.
+In February 2022, the former Sedgemoor District Council adopted the Gravity Local Development Order.
+This effectively grants planning permission for future proposals in accordance with development parameters set out in the Local Development Order.
 The next stage is for any developer wishing to build on the site to demonstrate that their proposals comply with those Local Development Order parameters.
 This is known as the Compliance Process.

 If proposals meet the criteria, the Local Development Order means there is no requirement for any formal application for planning permission.

-Does the Local Development Order mean no further planning applications are needed?
+Does the LDO mean no further planning applications are needed?

 The approach currently being undertaken by Agratas is that its proposals will be compliant with the Local Development Order.
-It may be however that ancillary works or additional phases not yet considered falls outside the approved parameters.
+However, it may be the case that ancillary works or additional phases not yet considered fall outside the approved parameters.
 In that case they require separate planning applications.

-An applicant needs to submit an Local Development Order Compliance Application.
-The Local Planning Authority (Somerset Council) will consider the acceptability of the proposed development against the parameters in the Local Development Order.
+An applicant needs to submit a Local Development Order Compliance Application.
+The Local Planning Authority – Somerset Council – will consider the acceptability of the proposed development against the parameters in the LDO.

-Are there other permissions that will be needed, besides planning?
+Are there other permissions that will be needed, besides planning permission?

-The Local Development Order removes the requirement to obtain express planning permission but it does not remove the need to obtain other statutory consents such as Building Regulations approval, consents under Highways legislation, environmental licensing and permitting and Health and Safety Executive consents and so on.
+The Local Development Order removes the requirement to obtain express planning permission.
+But it does not remove the need to obtain other statutory consents.
+This includes Building Regulations approval, consents under Highways legislation, environmental licensing and permitting and Health and Safety Executive consents.

 It remains the responsibility of each future occupier to ensure that all other statutory requirements are followed.